green-coding-solutions/website/content/jobs/green-software-developer.en.md

 description: "Open role for Green Software Developer with 5+ years experience at Green Coding Solutions GmbH to work on sustainable software."
 ---

-At Green Coding Solutions we create a green software community and ecosystem in Berlin.
+At Green Coding Solutions, we support companies and NGOs on their journey toward more sustainable software practices.

-Our goal is to shape the industry for the better in terms of using software in a sustainable way.
-We strongly believe in the positive impact of digitalization.
-But we believe it must be done responsibly with awareness of consumption and with strong planning to avoid rebound effects.
+We aim to make the tech industry more mindful of how software is built and used—focusing on sustainability every step of the way.
+We believe digitalization can have a positive impact, but only if it’s done responsibly, with awareness of energy use and thoughtful planning to avoid rebound effects.

-Therefore we create tools to measure the energy use of software in CI-Build-Pipelines, VMs, Containers and User Desktop environments.
+To help with that, we build tools that measure the energy consumption of software—whether it’s running in CI build pipelines, virtual machines, containers, or user desktops.
-All of our core software is Free and Open-Source to be used by anyone.

-Our flagship work is an [open-source green software toolchain](https://github.com/green-coding-solutions/green-metrics-tool) that lets you quantify the energy consumption of arbitrary software in typical real world usage scenarios.
+Our flagship project is an [open-source green software toolchain](https://github.com/green-coding-solutions/green-metrics-tool) that lets you quantify the energy consumption of arbitrary software in typical real world usage scenarios.

 &nbsp;

 ### What you will be working on:
 You will be working with our team to create tools to measure the energy use of software and (drumroll please) actually MEASURE software :)

-This may include setting up and measuring Bare Metal systems, AI models, Cloud environments, build-chains, CI/CD pipelines, Virtual Machines and more.
+This may include setting up and measuring bare metal systems, AI models, cloud environments, build-chains, CI/CD pipelines, virtual machines and more.

-The work at Green Coding for our toolchain covers an extensive scope where you come into contact with a lot of tools that may be new to you.
-However, we supply an extensive onboarding and enough time to learn these tools if you are not already familiar with them.
+Working on our toolchain at Green Coding covers a wide range of topics and technologies—you’ll likely encounter tools that are new to you.
+But don’t worry: we provide thorough onboarding and give you plenty of time to get up to speed, even if you haven’t used these tools before.

 Have a look at our GitHub Repository to get an overview of our tools: https://github.com/green-coding-solutions